 I've repeatedly seen our article sub-headers surface when testing search queries against our content.
 Sometimes sub-sections of some articles will be listed higher in results than articles we write specifically for a question.
 Writers don’t need to be concerned with creating internal linking for a page, which can be offloaded to simple functions.

-Example of sub-headers identified by Google’s crawler, highlighted in result
+Example of sub-headers identified by Google’s crawler, highlighted in rich results

 Automatically creating internal page anchors takes two steps.
 First, parse the initial rich text node list for all header twos like before.
 Take those strings and create a leading